kitkat0202/Reimagineasian/readme.md

 ### How to deploy
+If its this sites FIRST deployment:
  - after you have pushed all your changes to main branch run:
-`npm run gh-deploy`
+`npm run gh-deploy-init`
  - once all deployment is complete go to the repo -> settings -> pages -> custom domain and paste:
-`reimagineasian.com`
+`reimaginefoodfest.com`
+ - Set up the DNS settings in you domain site

+If its NOT the first:
+ - after you have pushed all your changes to main branch run:
+`npm run gh-deploy` (this will push the build folder to the gh-pages branch where the website is at, DONOT need to change branches stay in main branch when doing this)
  - usually deeploymeent happens every 10 minutes

 ### How wo set up the DNS
-(if on square space remove the default domanins)
+(if on square space remove the default domanins - tutorial: https://www.mloning.com/posts/configuring-custom-domain-with-github-pages-and-squarespace/)
  - add the A records and thee CNAME to domain provider, like:
 ![domain](./domain.png)